 How to enhance the collaborations of ITU-T Study Groups on emerging ICT technologies, and provide a total solution to ICT industry?

-It was noted that, differently from SG15, which is a very successful SG, other SGs are not that successful in terms of number of Contributions submitted from industry.
-In addition there is a need to enhance collaboration with the Open Source community in the future.
+It was noted that not all study groups receive sufficient input from industry or an appropriate balance of inputs across countries or regions.

 It was emphasized the importance of e-Meetings, however to find fundamental agreements it is important to meet face-to-face.